Keith-S-Thompson/how-to-c-response/README.md

 (often `-1`) for failure.
 In many cases different non-zero results denote different kinds of failure.
-It's important to follow this convention when adding new functions to such an interface.  (`0` is used for success because typicallyi there's only one way for a function to succeed, and multiple ways for it to fail.)
+It's important to follow this convention when adding new functions to such an interface.  (`0` is used for success because typically there's only one way for a function to succeed, and multiple ways for it to fail.)

 A function that tests whether some condition is true or false